 Planning to visit London?
 Don’t miss this London tourist map complete with 36 of London’s top attractions – in both interactive and printable forms.

-You know that here at London x London I am ALL about giving you practical information that helps you really get to the nitty gritty of an awesome trip.
+You know that here at London x London we are ALL about giving you practical information that helps you really get to the nitty gritty of an awesome trip.

-Much as I loved those days, if I’m honest – it was a bit of a faff.
-Then came Google Maps and my whole world changed.
+Much as we loved those days, it was a bit of a faff.
+Then came Google Maps and the whole world changed.
 Even so, the process of marking up the top attractions on any map, even a digital one, is a labour of love.

-That’s why I’ve created this (rather brilliant if I say so myself) London attractions map packed with all of London’s top sights and attractions in not one but TWO formats.
+That’s why we’ve created this (rather brilliant if we do say so ourselves) London attractions map packed with all of London’s top sights and attractions in not one but TWO formats.

 London Tourist Map

 Looking for the perfect map to help you navigate the city?
-Save this interactive tourist map of London to your phone (don’t forget to offline it so you can use it without mobile internet) and go!
+Save this interactive tourist map of London to your phone (don’t forget to download it offline so you can use it without mobile internet) and go!

 Click here to open and save the London sightseeing map.